 Select the redundancy level that you want to apply.

-Step 5 - Finalise the datastore creation:
+Step 5 - Finalizing the Datastore implementation: